Xeue/WebTally/README.md

 Features yet to be implemented

 1. Local database state saving
-2. Server management UI
-3. Finish implementing busses and sources and their UI
+2. Finish implementing busses and sources and their UI
-4. Client closest connection finding
+3. Client closest connection finding

 ---